rust-lang/rfcs/text/0000-delegation.md

 ### What is the impact of not doing this?

 Without a mechanism for efficient code reuse, Rust will continue to be criticised as "verbose" and "requiring a lot of boilerplate."
-Delegation isn't a perfect vaccine for that criticism, but goes a long way by making code reuse as easy in Rust as in common OOP languages.
+Delegation isn't a perfect vaccine for that criticism, but goes a long way by making code reuse as easy in Rust as in common OOP and functional languages.

 # Unresolved Questions